HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 Another cool feature in the Android Theming System is theme overlays.
 A **Theme Overlay** is a technic to change the theme of a part of your view and its descendant in a simple easy way.

-In any of your views, you can add the `android:theme` attribute to a different theme of your main theme, and not only the view but all its children will use the new theme.
+In any of your views, you can add the `android:theme` attribute and set it to a specific theme.
+The view and all its children will use the new theme.

 `types.xml`
 ```xml